lugensa/gocept.selenium/src/gocept/selenium/README.txt

 ---------------------

-The layer works a little different than in the ZTK steps above, instead of delegating to a (probably alredy existing functional-testing) layer, you'll need a separate one for the Selenium tests.
+The layer works a little different than in the ZTK steps above, instead of delegating to a (probably already existing functional-testing) layer, you'll need a separate one for the Selenium tests.

 1. Use the ``grok`` extra when requiring gocept.selenium.